freebsd/freebsd-quarterly/2020q3/cheribsd.md

 2%.
 We aim to bring these overheads down further over the next year and merge this functionality into the mainline CheriBSD.

-- We have working on updating the arm64 bhyve from Politehnica University of Bucharest to have it committed to FreeBSD.
+- We have been working on updating the arm64 bhyve from Politehnica University of Bucharest to have it committed to FreeBSD.
 We have been upstreaming initial changes to help support this.

 - Baseline FreeBSD improvements - We are upstreaming (to FreeBSD) various bug fixes and tweaks for PCIe support, and support for the System MMU (SMMU)